etiennebr/rstdocs/Applications/Geometry/GridBasedImageResampling.rst

  - **Radius for bicubic interpolation** : This parameter allows to control the size of the bicubic interpolation filter.
 If the target pixel size is higher than the input pixel size, increasing this parameter will reduce aliasing artefacts.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------